nhs-england-tools/repository-template/docs/developer-guides/Scripting_Docker.md

 ```

 This method facilitates dependency management through a single file.
 The `docker-build` function will replace any instance of `FROM image/name:latest` with `FROM image/name:1.0.0@sha256:1234567890...abcdef`.
 Additionally, the [Dockerfile.metadata](../../scripts/docker/Dockerfile.metadata) file will be appended to the end of the `Dockerfile.effective` created by the process.

+The reason we do this is so that the deployment version is source-controlled, but the tooling does not interfere with using a more recent Docker image during local development before the new version can be added to the `.tool-versions` file.
+It also serves as a clean way of templating Docker image definition.

 ### Variables